Accredited Biomedical Science Programs - Degrees & Certificates

 The online master’s of biomedical science (MBS) degree at the University of Northern Colorado (UNCO) is an intensive academic enhancement program where online students learn from recorded on-campus courses.
 The 30-credit program is for those hoping to gain acceptance into healthcare provider programs (nursing school, medical school, dental school, etc.), and for those hoping to work in the biomedical field.

-Coursework in the program includes biomedicine and careers; immunology and disease; reproductive and developmental biology; virology; cell physiology; molecular genetics; developmental biology; and foundations of clinical research.
-Applicants must submit MCAT, PCAT, DAT, OAT, or GRE scores to be considered for acceptance into the program.
-Participation in this program is 100 percent online.
+The program’s coursework includes biomedicine and careers, immunology and disease, reproductive and developmental biology, virology, cell physiology, molecular genetics, developmental biology, and foundations of clinical research.
+Applicants must submit MCAT, PCAT, DAT, OAT, or GRE scores to be considered for acceptance into the program, which is 100 percent online.

 • Location: Loveland, Colorado